smashedr/alexa-twitch-assistant/README.md

 ## Short Skill Description

-Automate Twitch actions with Alexa
+Manage your Twitch stream from Alexa

 ## Full Skill Description

-Allows you to manage your stream and run commercials with your Alexa.
-New features coming soon and added by request.
+Allows you to manage your stream with Alexa while performing.
+Currently you can turn emote/slow/r9k mode on or off, run a commercial, or get and set your stream status/title.
+Many new features coming soon, requests are welcome.

 ## Phrases

-- Alexa, ask Twitch Assistant to get my current title
-- Alexa, ask Twitch Assistant to set my title to exclusive give away starting soon
 - Alexa, ask Twitch Assistant to run a commercial
+- Alexa, ask Twitch Assistant to turn slow mode on
+- Alexa, ask Twitch Assistant to set my title to exclusive give away at the top of the hour

 ## Keywords

-Twitch Assistant Alexa, Twitch Assistant, Twitch Alexa, twitch-assistant
+Twitch,Twitch Assistant,Twitch Alexa Assistant,Twitch Control,Twitch Manager,Twitch Help,twitch-assistant